vlfeat/matconvnet/doc/site/docs/pretrained.md

     - [vgg-face](models/vgg-face.mat) [<i class="fa fa-file-image-o"></i>](models/vgg-face.svg)

-    See the script `examples/cnn_vgg_face.m` for an example of using VGG-Face in 'classifcation' mode.
-To use this for face verification, extract the 4K dimensional features by removing the last classification layer and normalize the resulting vector in L2 norm.
+    See the script `examples/cnn_vgg_face.m` for an example of using VGG-Face for classification.
+To use this network for face verification instead, extract the 4K dimensional features by removing the last classification layer and normalize the resulting vector in L2 norm.